calvinhe1/SpotifyPlaylistGenerator/README.md

 https://user-images.githubusercontent.com/66074281/211185349-6b4326c2-2a80-4374-bdbc-5599d92cc5a7.mp4

 If a user wants to edit the options they filtered with for the newly created playlist, they can view the playlists page and change any fields.
-In this video, Kupla is added as an artist, lo-fi is added as a genre as the new filtering options, and the name of the playlist is updated.
-As a result, the playlist created in the previous video was updated with new songs that come from the original reference playlist that pass the new filters, along with a new name.
+In this video, Kupla is added as a artist, lo-fi is added as a genre, and the name of the playlist is updated.
+Applying these filters will result in the playlist created in the previous video being updated with the new songs that come from the original reference playlist that pass the new filters.

 ## Deleting a playlist
 https://user-images.githubusercontent.com/66074281/211185354-c766f02b-bb41-4413-bb4b-fbf794d99bf9.mp4